francabrera/ibmqx-user-guides/rst/beginners-guide/001-Introduction/003-Getting_Started.rst

 The **Quantum Composer** is a graphical user interface for programming a quantum processor.
-Think of it as a tool to construct quantum algorithms using a library of well-defined measurements and gates (operations that change the state of the qubit).
+Think of it as a tool to construct quantum algorithms using a library of well-defined *measurements* and *gates*, which are operations that change the state of a **qubit.**
+(We'll learn more about the special properities of qubits in Chapter 2).

 Throughout this guide, you'll try out many different experiments (feel